c-noblet/Wii-Guitar-Hero-adapter/README.md

 ![Wiimote connector](./assets/IMG_3.jpg)

-Finally, I connected to my guitar the Arduino and wrote a C++ program which read the serial COM port to get the guitar data and then send keyboard inputs to Windows.
+Finally, I connected to my guitar the Arduino and wrote a C program which read the serial COM port to get the guitar data and then send keyboard inputs to Windows.

 ## TODO